 4.2.
-Projections
+Projections of r-g

-Figure 3 reports our projections for the US, the UK, Germany, France and Belgium, using the estimation result reported in column (9b) of Table 5.16 The full line in the shaded area in the graphs on the left depicts for each country our baseline projection for r - g when we assume that the IMF forecast of the primary balance in 2026 applies also to later years.
-For the US, the UK, Belgium and France, that means persistent deficits.
-The interrupted line shows our projection assuming a zero primary balance after 2026 in the country concerned (while maintaining the IMF forecast for the other countries).
-The graphs on the right show the induced evolution of the public debt ratio.
-Projections for r - g in all other countries in our sample are shown in Appendix 4.
+Figure 3 reports our projections, using the estimation result in column (9b) of Table 5.
+The graphs on the left confront our model's explanation of r-g (full black line) with the data (red dots) in 1981-2018.
+For all but one country, our empirical model explains at least 80% of the variation in past data.
+For 11 out of 16 reported countries, the R^2 is even 0.9 or higher.
+The full black line in the graphs in the middle depicts for each country our baseline projection for r-g when we assume that the IMF forecast of the primary balance in 2027 applies also to later years.
+For the US, Belgium and France, that means persistent deficits higher than 3% of GDP.
+The other lines show the outcome for r-g when we impose alternative assumptions on its driving forces.
+Two simulations based on alternative assumptions regarding the primary balance are discussed later in this section, two other simulations in the next section.
+The graphs on the right show the induced corresponding paths for the public debt ratio.
 We draw three conclusions.